 The H.H.
-Franklin Club, Inc., as a 501(c)3 non profit club, provides to the public and Club Members this web site for the purpose of preserving, sharing and educating all interested parties on the history of the Franklin Automobile Company, it's subsidiaries, and the Franklin Automobile.
+Franklin Club, Inc., is a 501(c)3 non profit club which provides to the public and Club Members a museum, this website, educational and informational materials, and events, for the purpose of preserving, sharing and educating all interested parties on the history of the Franklin Automobile Company, it's subsidiaries, and the Franklin Automobile.

 The H. H. Franklin Club

 - A short history of the Franklin Club

 - Past Franklin Club Presidents

 - The H. H. Franklin Club Service Award recipients